mostafax/League-of-Legends-Diamond-Ranked-Games-Kaggle-Competition/README.md

 ### Evaltation

-The model scored 72% on the test set after training for 100 epoch.
+The model scored 72% on the test set after training for 100 epochs.